billhails/MuseScore-plugins/src/Tuning/README.md

 ## PS

 Many people say they can't tell the difference between tunings, and it is a subtle difference in the character of chords for the most part.
-To convince yourself that this plugin is working, I suggest applying the "Just" intonation (a particularily extreme tuning) to a passage of chordal music with chromatic harmony and notice how some (yymv) sounds beautifully concordant while the rest sounds horribly out of tune.
+To convince yourself that it is working I suggest applying the "Just" intonation (a particularily extreme tuning) to a passage of chordal music with chromatic harmony and notice how some intervals sound very concordant while others are distinctly "out of tune".